AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

      - 0
    * - ACCEPTABLE
      - The algorithm has terminated because it observed MaxAccIters number of consecutive iterates that all satisfy user specified AccEContol,AccIContol, AccBartol, and AccKKTtol (if optimizing).
-       This prevents algorithm from iterating until MaxIters is reached, if full-tolerances cannot be exactly satisfied, and no progress is being made.
+       This prevents the algorithm from iterating until MaxIters is reached, if full tolerances cannot be exactly satisfied, and no progress is being made.
      - 1
    * - NOTCONVERGED
      - The algorithm has run form MaxIters number of iterates with out finding a solution satisfying user specified EContol,IContol, Bartol, and KKTtol (if optimizing).